Swirrl/tripod/README.md

 # Tripod

-ActiveModel-style Ruby ORM for RDF data.
+ActiveModel-style Ruby ORM for RDF Linked Data.
 Works with SPARQL 1.1 HTTP endpoints.

 ## Quick start, for using in a rails app.